Channel crossings deal could see Border Force officers in French control rooms

 Almost 40,000 migrants have arrived in the UK after crossing the Channel so far this year.
 As yet there have been no crossings in November as bad weather continues, leaving the provisional total for 2022 to date still standing at 39,913.

-It comes as MPs sitting on the Commons Home Affairs Committee visited the Manston migrant processing centre in Kent after concerns were raised about overcrowding.
+It comes as a group of MPs who sit on the home affairs, women and equalities and human rights parliamentary committees visited the Manston migrant processing centre in Kent after concerns were raised about overcrowding.

+Shortly after the delegation left on Tuesday, a man who shouted “help” and claimed he had been at the site for 30 days was seen being pinned up against a fence and dragged away by security guards when he tried to speak to members of the press.

 Immigration minister Robert Jenrick told the Commons on Monday that there had been a “significant reduction” in the number of people at the site and this was now “back below” its maximum capacity of 1,600 after more than 2,300 migrants were moved to other accommodation.